june11084/Javatop-RPG/README.md

 Option C - Independent Study

-This is an Epicodus friday project for Java that focuses on behavior testing, encapsulated classes, getter methods, using class inheritance, and proper usage of .gitignore.
+This is an Epicodus friday project for Java that focuses on behavior testing, encapsulated classes, getter methods,polymorphism using class inheritance, and proper usage of .gitignore.

 ## Getting Started